What is truancy?

 If your child is truanting, it might look like they’re going to school.
 They’ll leave and come home at the usual time, and they might even go to school some of the time.
 But they’ll miss particular classes or even whole days at school.
 They might spend their time in places like the shops, movies, parks or friends’ houses.

-Truancy is different from school refusal, which is when children get very upset about going to school, and won’t or can’t go.
+Truancy is different from school refusal, which is when children get very upset about going to school, and they won’t or can’t go.
 School refusal happens with parents’ knowledge.
-Truancy is also different from absenteeism, which is when children are at home with their parents’ knowledge for various reasons, including illness or family difficulties.

 Why truancy happens